anysync/client/README.md

 ## Installation

-Download and install the lastest [release](https://github.com/anysync/client/releases) and install it.
+Download and install the lastest [release](https://github.com/anysync/client/releases).
+Currently supported platforms include Windows, 64-bit Linux and 64-bit macOS.

 If you choose to use self-hosted edition, you need to install AnySync [server](https://github.com/anysync/server) too.